Patternslib/Patterns/docs/api.rst

        '../logging',
    ], function(require, patterns, logging) {
       var log = logging.getLogger("mypattern");
+      ...
       log.info("Hello, world");
+      ...
    });

+Line 4 tells RequireJS that it needs to load the logging system.
+The logging system will be provided as an extra parameter.
+In line 6 a log utility for this pattern is requested.
+Finally in line 8 the log utility is used to log a message.

 The logging object (`log` in the code example) exposes several methods to log